kjolley/BIGSdb/README.txt

+v1.48.4: *The scheme cache is now used for isolate query results if the scheme
+          has >100 loci and 'cache_schemes' is set.
-v1.48.3: *Determine nearest matching genome using LIN codes in sequence query.
+         *If there are multiple cgSTs for an isolate, these are now collapsed with just the cgST with the fewest missing loci shown in the results table (other matching cgSTs can be shown by clicking a link). v1.48.3: *Determine nearest matching genome using LIN codes in sequence query.
          *Performance improvements to sequence query. v1.48.2: *Hotfix for API downloads crashing if selected scheme did not have